The Informativeness of K -Means for Learning Mixture Models: Results for Spherical GMMs

-\end{lemma} Furthermore, in order to obtain our probabilistic estimates, we need to make use of following concentration bounds for sub-Gaussian and sub-Exponential random variables.
-The definitions and relevant lemmas are extracted from~\cite{vershynin2010}.
+\end{lemma} Furthermore, in order to obtain our probabilistic estimates, we need to make use of the following concentration bounds for sub-Gaussian and sub-Exponential random variables.
+The definitions and relevant lemmas are extracted from~Vershynin~\cite{vershynin2010}.

 \begin{lemma} (Hoeffding-type inequality) A {\em sub-Gaussian random variable} $X$ is one such that $\left(\mathbb{E}|X|^{p}\right)^{1/p} \leq C \sqrt{p}$ for some $C>0$ and for all $p\geq 1$.
 Let $X_{1}, \ldots , X_{N}$ be independent zero-mean sub-Gaussian random variables, then for every $\ba=[a_1,a_2,\ldots,a_N]^T \in \mathbb{R}^N$ and every $t\ge 0$, it holds that